OSBORNE HOUSE

 Belle Epoque extravagance on Llandudno's seafront

-THE BEAUTY OF Osborne House, a magnificently refurbished Victorian townhouse that kisses the coast in the gentrified town of Llandudno, is that you get all the style of bygone days, with none of the stuffiness.
+stylishly refurbished Victorian townhouse that kisses the coast in seaside Llandudno, is that you get all the style of bygone days, with none of the stuffiness.

-Owners Len and Elizabeth Maddocks whisked this 1851 seafront property from crumbling obscurity to stylish splendour, lavishing TLC on it to create a glowing, all-suite townhouse.
-From the Prague crystal chandeliers and marble bathrooms to the antique Persian rugs, no expense has been spared.
-Sprawling suites have canopied beds, fireplaces, king-size brass beds and double-ended roll-top bathtubs.
+Prague crystal chandeliers and marble bathrooms to the antique Persian rugs, no expense has been spared.
+Huge suites have canopied beds, fireplaces, king-size brass beds and double-ended roll-top bathtubs.
 You can soak in style before slipping between Egyptian cotton sheets, down duvets and feather pillows.

-The house's extravagant Belle Epoque style is carried through the sitting room and bar, with deep, dramatic colours, ornate mirrors, glowing lamps and statuetry.
+extravagant Belle Epoque style is carried through the sitting room and bar, with deep, dramatic colours, ornate mirrors, glowing lamps and statuetry.

 Hit the Spot

-Right on Llandudno's famous seafront
+Right on Llandudno's famous seafront.

 Bedtime